Runcton

 In the 2011 census the population of the hamlet was included in the civil parish of North Mundham.

-The village includes local amenities including a farm shop, garden centre, pub, nearby North Mundham primary school and Chichester Free School.
+The village includes a farm shop, garden centre, a pub The Walnut Tree, nearby North Mundham primary school and Chichester Free School.

 History

-Runcton was in the ancient hundred of Boxgrove and listed in the Domesday Book (1086) as having 26 households (six villagers, five slaves and 15 cottagers).
+Runcton was a significant settlement in the ancient hundred of Boxgrove and was listed in the Domesday survey of 1086 as having 26 households (six villagers, five slaves and 15 cottagers).
 Resources included ploughing lands, two mills and a fishery.

 Prior to 1086, the Norman lord Roger of Montgomery, Earl of Shrewsbury and Chichester, gave the manor of Runcton to the Norman abbey of Troarn: in 1260, Bruton Priory in Somerset took over all the English lands of Troarn abbey.
-After the dissolution of the monasteries, Thomas Bowyer bought the manor of Runcton and joined it with the manor of North Mundham.
+After the dissolution of the monasteries in the 1530s, Thomas Bowyer bought the manor of Runcton and joined it with the manor of North Mundham.